 - Sudden inability to feel part of your body or limbs

 - A family history of stroke or certain heart conditions

 - Atrial fibrillation, high blood pressure, or atherosclerosis

-- Smoking cigarettes, excessive use of alcohol, or using drugs such as cocaine
+- Smoking cigarettes, drinking too much alcohol, or using drugs such as cocaine

 - Not enough physical activity, or obesity

 - Sleep apnea or other sleep problems that affect your breathing

 - Oral birth control pills, especially in women older than 35 who smoke cigarettes

 How is a stroke diagnosed?